The 3% Lever: Weekly Shifts That Compound Into $100K+ Over 12 Months for $75K–$95K Operators

 Not from a breakthrough.
 From systematic improvement of core numbers.

-Move 3: Track the Multiplier Effect
+Move 3: Track The 3% Lever Multiplier Effect Across Your System

 As you improve each number, the real leverage comes from tracking how improvements multiply across the system.